microsoft/ML-For-Beginners/6-NLP/4-Hotel-Reviews-1/README.md

 | -------------- | ---------------------- | ---------------- | :------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | --------------------------------- | ----------------------------------------------------------------------------------------- |
 | 7.8            | 1945                   | 2.5              | This is  currently not a hotel but a construction site I was terroized from early  morning and all day with unacceptable building noise while resting after a  long trip and working in the room People were working all day i e with  jackhammers in the adjacent rooms I asked for a room change but no silent  room was available To make thinks worse I was overcharged I checked out in  the evening since I had to leave very early flight and received an appropiate  bill A day later the hotel made another charge without my concent in excess  of booked price It s a terrible place Don t punish yourself by booking  here | Nothing  Terrible place Stay away | Business trip                                Couple Standard Double  Room Stayed 2 nights |

-As you can see from this guest, they did not have a happy stay at this hotel.
+As you can see, this guest did not have a happy stay at this hotel.
 The hotel has a good average score of 7.8 and 1945 reviews, but this reviewer gave it 2.5 and wrote 115 words about how negative their stay was.
 If they wrote nothing at all in the Positive_Review column, you might surmise there was nothing positive, but alas they wrote 7 words of warning.
 If we just counted words instead of the meaning, or sentiment of the words, we might have a skewed view of the reviewers intent.
 Strangely, their score of 2.5 is confusing, because if that hotel stay was so bad, why give it any points at all?
 Investigating the dataset closely, you'll see that the lowest possible score is 2.5, not 0.
 The highest possible score is 10.

 ##### Tags